MSingerLab/blood-tcr-pipeline/README.md

 ---

 ## Create New Seurat Object and Add TCR metadata
-Run `conda activate R` followed by `Rscript make_seurat_object_from_scratch.R /Users/jacobluber/dfci_share/jacob/data/K409/K409/K409LNGEXouts/outs/filtered_gene_bc_matrices/GRCh38/ k409_ln-blood.csv ~/singer_repos/blood-tcr-pipeline/ k409_test` where the first argument is the full path to the directory containing the cellranger GEX sparse expression matrix, and the remaining arguments are the same as the previous instructions for appending metadata.
+Run `conda activate R` followed by `Rscript make_seurat_object_from_scratch.R /Users/jacobluber/dfci_share/jacob/data/K409/K409/K409LNGEXouts/outs/filtered_gene_bc_matrices/GRCh38/ k409_ln-blood.csv ~/singer_repos/blood-tcr-pipeline/ k409_ln` where the first argument is the full path to the directory containing the cellranger GEX sparse expression matrix, and the remaining arguments are the same as the previous instructions for appending metadata.

+This script needs to be run twice: once for blood and once for tumor.

+## Load modified Seurat v3 .rds file into R
+Run `seurat_object_name <- readRDS("k409_ln.rds")`.